Counties and registries

 Meath spans Navan, Drogheda (part), Kells, Trim, Ashbourne, Laytown-Bettystown, all of which lodge at the same registry.
 Before the papers can be lodged, the six steps in the pre-lodgement checklist need to be complete: death certificate copies, the will, Revenue myAccount, institutional notifications, date-of-death balance letters, and property valuations.
 Whether a personal application is right for a Meath estate depends on the estate's complexity rather than the county, so use the solicitor-check guide to test the specific case.

 The €79 Readiness Check is a 10-minute questionnaire that returns a personalised report covering whether a personal application is realistic for this specific estate, the likely CAT position, and the week-by-week plan for the next three months.
+For the full preparation kit, see the Preparation Pack (€229).

 What to do next